infor-design/enterprise-wc/doc/COMPONENTS.md

 }
 ```

 - Add a getter/setter for each properties.
-One point is that you should always do the attributes in two ways:
+You should always consider the attributes in two ways:
   - read in the template for initial render
   - in the setter to adjust for setting later